-CAN YOU FIND WORK with a high school diploma?
+can you find work with a high school diploma?
 Most likely, yes.
 However, the type of work you can do may be limited, and the occupations a high school education qualifies you for may not provide long-term opportunities for growth and/or increased income.

-Whether you are interested in business, science, the arts, technical training or specialized instruction, education after high school can be an important entry point for pursuing a career.
+Whether you are interested in business, science, the arts, technical training or specialized instruction, a college degree can be an important entry point for pursuing a career.

-College helps you make the transition to making your own way in the world.
+College helps you make the transition from living at home to making your own way in the world.
 The path is not without challenges, but these are part of a life lesson that incorporates academics, social skills and a growing sense of independence.